What is NPWT?

 Terminology

-In recent years there has been a general agreement to use the term NPWT, and it is this term you will find used mainly in literature.
-Throughout our website, we also use the term NPWT.
+In recent years, there has been a consensus on using the term NPWT, and it is this term that is primarily used in the literature.
+Throughout our website, we also use the term Negative Pressure Wound Therapy (NPWT).

-As the technology matured, new ways of using NPWT were developed.
-Sometimes NPWT is used on closed surgical wounds - incisional NPWT, abbreviated iNPWT.
-At other times we use pumps that can irrigate the wound with saline or an antibacterial solution and let the fluid dwell there for some minutes - irrigation and dwell NPWT, abbreviated NPWTid.
+As technology matured, new methods of using Negative Pressure Wound Therapy (NPWT) were developed.
+Sometimes NPWT is used on closed surgical wounds, specifically incisional NPWT, abbreviated as iNPWT.
+At other times, we use pumps that can irrigate the wound with saline or an antibacterial solution and allow the fluid to dwell there for several minutes - a combination of irrigation and dwell NPWT, abbreviated as NPWTid.

 What is NPWT?

-NPWT involves placing a medium - either gauze or foam- into a wound.
+NPWT involves placing a medium, either gauze or foam, into a wound.
 This is then covered with a self-adhesive, occlusive plastic drape to create an airtight atmosphere.
 A tube is connected to this, which leads to a suction pump, thus creating a vacuum in the wound area.

-NPWT is generally used to promote granulation tissue formation in a wound.
-It is essential to understand that NPWT does not promote skin cells to migrate over the wound.
+Negative pressure wound therapy (NPWT) is generally used to promote granulation tissue formation in wounds.
+It is essential to understand that NPWT does not promote the migration of skin cells over the wound.
 Once a wound has filled nicely with granulation tissue, the NPWT is discontinued, and other treatment modalities are then used.

 Figure 1 Once a wound has granulated as nicely as shown in the image above; there is no need to continue the NPWT treatment.